Credit card debt

 I’m really overwhelmed with my credit card debt – help!

-If your credit card feels like such an overwhelming monster of doom, it sometimes seems easier just to hide all your bills down your trousers and pretend they don’t exist.
-It may even seem like you’ll ever get out of all this debt.
-But there are helpful lovely people out there who can help you feel less suffocated and sort out a repayment plan.
+If your credit card feels like such an overwhelming monster of doom, it might seem easier just to hide all your bills down your trousers and pretend they don’t exist.
+But, if you look away, the monster just gets scarier.
+Fortunately there are helpful lovely people out there who can help you feel less suffocated and sort out a repayment plan.

 Good places to go for debt advice